jbock-java/simple-component/README.md

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.
 * Also includes its own `@Inject` annotation, for those cases where neither `javax.inject` nor `jakarta.inject` is available.
-* Allows static "factory" methods as injection sites.
+* Allows static methods as injection sites.
 * No typecasts in generated code.
 * Field injection is not supported.